 Minimizes Serious Falls

-This indicates the percentage of residents that have had a major fall.
-Falls resulting in major injury are considered by many in the nursing home industry to be a measure of nursing care .
-Major falls which result in injury are routinely caused by lower levels of patient supervision.
+This tells you the percentage of patients that have had a major fall.
+Falls resulting in major injury are considered by many in the nursing home industry to be a measure of nursing care at a nursing home.
+Falls are routinely the result of lower levels of patient supervision.

 Minimizes Urinary Tract Infections